 Karina's Gluten-Free Apple Crisp Recipe without Oats

-Recipe originally published September 2011.Ever since I started using quinoa cereal flakes in crisp and crumble toppings I've been dreaming of making an apple crisp.
+Recipe originally published in the Fall of 2011.Ever since I started using quinoa cereal flakes in crisp and crumble toppings I've been dreaming of making an apple crisp.
 In the past I've used a pancake mix, or a blend of gluten-free flours to make a sugary topping.
 But quinoa flakes kick it up to a new level of flavor (not to mention, add a whole grain goodness to the endeavor).
 The texture is delightfully light.
 And the organic coconut oil gives it a buttery melt-in-your-mouth delicacy I haven't enjoyed since giving up moo-cow dairy.

 6 apples (Macintosh, Delicious, Pink Lady, Gala)

 2 teaspoons tapioca or arrowroot starch

 3/4 cup sorghum flour (or brown rice flour)

 2 teaspoons ground cinnamon

 Preheat the oven to 350ºF.
 Grease the bottom and sides of an 8x11-inch gratin or baking dish with vegan buttery spread.
 Set aside.